-Take the kids to Seaport Village by the harbor, which is only a 10 to 12-minute walk from the Santa Fe Depot stop located in downtown San Diego.
+Take the kids to Seaport Village by the harbor, which is only a 10 minute walk from the Santa Fe Depot stop located in downtown San Diego.
 Ride the carousel and then watch the local artists as they draw and paint portraits and scenery.
-Children will also delight in the street performers that are often found entertaining in Seaport Village.
+Children will also delight in the street performers that can be often found entertaining in Seaport Village.

 The Old Town Coaster stop is within an easy walking distance of Old Town's many historic sites.
 Children will especially enjoy visiting the Mason School House, a one-room schoolhouse still set up with desks and school objects from the 1800s.

 Did you know there's a botanical garden in Encinitas?
 The San Diego Botanic Garden is located on the south end of Encinitas in close proximity to the ocean.
-It is open daily from 9 a.m. to 5 p.m.
 Take the family for a stroll through the garden and learn about its various plants and flowers.
-Kids will also love the Hamilton's Children Garden, a garden just for them, which has a tree house they can explore.
+Kids will also love the Hamilton's Children Garden, a garden just for them, which has a tree house they can climb up and explore.

-Does one of your kids need new shoes or pants?
-Use this station to access the Carlsbad Premium Outlets mall for a day of shopping.
-It takes about a half an hour to walk from Carlsbad Poinsettia station to the Carlsbad Outlet Mall or is just a $5 cab ride.
+For a day of shopping, this is a good station to visit the Carlsbad Premium Outlets.
+It takes about a half an hour to walk from Carlsbad Poinsettia station to the Carlsbad Outlet Mall or is just a short cab ride.
 In spring, the Carlsbad Poinsettia stop is also an ideal gateway to get to the Carlsbad Flower Fields, which are adjacent to the outlet mall.